BEARING POINT INTERVIEW AND CULTURE

-BearingPoint’s origins began in 1997 simply as a consulting business unit of KPMG.
+BearingPoint’s origins began in 1997 as a consulting business unit of KPMG.
 This consulting business unit focused on both technology and management.
-In January 2000, KPMG made the business unit a separate company.
-They named it KPMG Consulting, LLC.
+In January 2000, KPMG made the business unit a separate company, and named it KPMG Consulting, LLC.
 On February 8th, 2001, KPMG Consulting, LLC, went public on the NASDAQ starting at $18 per share under the ticker “KCIN”.
-Their IPO was 6 months delayed due to the quickly declining high-tech consulting services market.
+Its IPO was delayed 6 months due to the quickly declining high-tech consulting services market.

 Shortly after going public, the new KPMG Consulting, LLC management announced their intentions of some aggressive international acquisitions funded by their new IPO.
 They repurchased $381.3 million in stock from their former partner Cisco Systems and, over the next year and a half, acquired 40 international subsidiaries from Arthur Anderson, who had just collapsed, and the German and Austrian consulting firms of KPMG.
 The acquisitions and stock repurchasing took a large chunk of the $2B raised by the IPO.
 This was just the start of financial and debt problems.